sen-sd/EasyBulkTranslator/README.md

 # EasyBulkTranslator
-Translate all MD files from one directory
+Translate all MD files from one directory from Japanese to english